WMUZ-FM

 WMUZ-FM (103.5 MHz) is a commercial radio station licensed to Detroit, Michigan.
 It is owned by Crawford Broadcasting and is known as The Light.
-WMUZ-FM has a Contemporary Christian music format.
-In late mornings and during the evening, WMUZ-FM carries Christian talk and teaching shows from religious leaders including Jim Daly, Joyce Meyer, James Dobson, J. Vernon McGee and John MacArthur.
+WMUZ-FM has a Contemporary Christian music format; in late mornings and during the evening, the station carries Christian talk and teaching shows.

 WMUZ-FM has an effective radiated power (ERP) of 50,000 watts.
 The studios and transmitter are on Capitol Avenue near Burt Road in the Weatherby section of Detroit.
 WMUZ-FM transmits in HD and simulcasts religious sister stations WCHB and WRDT on its second and third digital subchannels respectively.